jinesh1971/Automatic-Job-Applications/README.md

 Don't share this with anyone, as this ChatGPT API key is linked to my personal account, and can be misused if it gets on the dark web.

+In Downloads folder, keep a resume named: "testResume.pdf"

 **HOW TO RUN?**
 Once all above settings have been understood, in terminal, run this: